BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Related Works

-SpargeAttention~\cite{zhang2025spargeattn} has the closest design to \algname{}.
-We differ in three key aspects: (1) \algname{} optimizes both prefill and decode with specialized kernels, while SpargeAttention targets prefill only; (2) we make skip decisions directly using already-computed statistics with zero overhead, while SpargeAttention uses a separate prediction step; (3) our decode kernel skips Value loading from HBM, addressing memory-bound bottlenecks on top of compute savings.
-Additionally, we provide automated calibration and sparsity-aware training.
+SpargeAttention~\cite{zhang2025spargeattn} has the most similar design to \algname{}.
+We differ in three key aspects: (1)~\algname{} optimizes both prefill and decode with specialized kernels, while SpargeAttention targets prefill only; (2)~we make skip decisions directly using already-computed statistics with zero overhead, while SpargeAttention uses a separate prediction step; (3)~our decode kernel skips Value loading from HBM, addressing memory-bound bottlenecks on top of compute savings.
+In addition, we provide automated calibration and sparsity-aware training.